liqd/adhocracy4/docs/bplan_api.md

   - Maximum length of 120 chars
 - *description*: string
   - Description of the BPLAN shown in the project tile
-  - Maximum length of 250 chars
+  - Maximum length of 250 chars, however longer input is accepted and will be cut to 250
 - *url*: string
   - URL of the external site the BPLAN is embedded on
 - *office_worker_email*: string